-If you’re new to body clipping your horse, read on to learn the basics about body clipping, different styles, how to pick horse clippers, actionable clip tips, and FAQs.
+If you’re new to body clipping your horse, we’ve got you covered!
+We’ll review the basics of body clipping, different clip styles, how to select the best horse clippers for your needs, actionable clip tips, and commonly asked questions.
 By the time you’re done, you’ll be prepared to purchase quality clippers and shrink that dreaded drying time.
 (Dude, I’m right there with you…)

 Horse Body Clipping 101